gaborvecsei/gaborvecsei.github.io/_posts/2019-02-24-Ridurre-Network-Pruning.md

 We just define a pruning factor and randomly choose one (or few) filters which we can "delete".
 $\text{Number of Filters to Prune} = |\text{filters}| * \text{pruning factor}$.
 This can look like a waste of time but actually it is worth the try as it is a real competition to other methods *[1]*. [*Implementation*](https://github.com/gaborvecsei/Ridurre-Network-Filter-Pruning-Keras/blob/master/ridurre/random_pruning.py)
-- *KMeans Pruning* - We can take all the filters in a convolutional layer and use unsupervised clustering again, with some pruning factor.
+- *KMeans Pruning* - We can take all the filters in a convolutional layer and use unsupervised clustering, again with some pruning factor.
 Now we can define a number of clusters, and for every cluster centroid we will keep the closes data point, which is a filter.
 The intuition behind this method, is that we "compress" the knowledge with keeping the most representative one and deleting the others in a cluster. [*Implementation*](https://github.com/gaborvecsei/Ridurre-Network-Filter-Pruning-Keras/blob/master/ridurre/kmeans_pruning.py)